Student Services Case Coordinator - (Counselling, Disability & Health Services)

-If you are a DARE student entering Trinity for the first time or if you have a new diagnosis it is strongly recommended that you register with the Disability Service online by following this link.
+If you are a DARE student entering Trinity for the first time or if you have a new diagnosis it is strongly recommended that you apply for reasonable accommodations with the Disability Service online by following this link.
 For more information on the Trinity College Disability Service & the services they provide, please following this link.

 The Case Coordinator can work in conjunction with the Disability Service to help devise Learning Educational Needs Summary (LENS) reports and Professional Learning Educational Needs Summary (PLENS) reports when there are mental health difficulties involving students.

 Trinity College also offers a Student Counselling Service & a College Health Service .
 Please click on each link for more information.

 Your catchment area if you are living in Dublin will depend on your address.
 It can often be difficult to decipher your catchment area, especially as you may have moved during a college year or you may live in a different area each academic year.
 Your GP should be able to identify your catchment area.
 The Case Coordinator can also help you identify your catchment area if your GP is unsure.